You might like

 Iced Ginger Biscuits

-Check out this delicious ginger biscuits recipe.
+Check out this delicious ginger biscuit recipe - ideal for an occasional treat.
 It's vastly versatile so rather than tell you how to decorate them, we've given you several ideas and popped the decoration ingredients in the recommended items.

 - 175g golden caster sugar